Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

 \section{Frame Building}

 Throughout this paper, we provide constructions which take as input assemblies of arbitrary 2D hole-free shapes.
-For the frame building construction described in this section, no scale factor is necessary.
-For the replication construction of Section~\ref{sec:rep}, the shapes require a scale factor of 2.
-All input assemblies have completely uniform perimeters in terms of glue labels, meaning that no location on a perimeter is marked any differently from the others.
-Given the local nature of the self-assembly process, namely that tiles bind based only on local interactions of matching glues, and also with the order and locations of tile attachments being nondeterministic and growth of assemblies massively in parallel, a distributed problem such as ``leader election'' can be quite difficult, and similarly so is the problem of uniquely identifying exactly one point on the perimeter of an input assembly when no assumptions can be made about the shape other than the facts that it (1) is connected and (2) has no interior holes which are completely surrounded by the assembly.
-Therefore, in this section we provide a construction which is a single universal STAM system capable of forming \emph{frames}, or simply borders composed of tiles, completely surrounding input assemblies in such a way that the growth of the frames performs a distributed algorithm which uniquely identifies exactly one perimeter location on each input shape.
+All input assemblies have completely uniform perimeters in terms of glue labels, meaning that no location on a perimeter is marked anyhow differently from the others.
+Given the local nature of the self-assembly process, namely that tiles bind based only on local interactions of matching glues, and also with the order and locations of tile attachments being nondeterministic and growth of assemblies massively in parallel, a distributed problem such as ``leader election'' can be quite difficult, and similarly so is the problem of uniquely identifying exactly one point on the perimeter of an input assembly when no assumptions can be made about the shape other than the facts that it: (1) is connected, and (2) has no interior holes which are completely surrounded by the assembly.
+Therefore, in this section we provide a construction which is a single universal STAM system, with temperature parameter equal to 2, capable of forming \emph{frames}, or simply borders composed of tiles, completely surrounding input assemblies in such a way that the growth of the frames performs a distributed algorithm which uniquely identifies exactly one perimeter location on each input shape.
+We leverage this by using the tile at this location to verify that a completed frame surrounds the shape to be replicated and then detach the frame from the shape.
 While this algorithm and STAM system, as well as several of the novel techniques, are of independent interest, they also play integral roles in the remaining constructions of this paper and will potentially also provide a useful toolkit for future constructions in others.